eic/pfRICH/README.md

 Introduction
 ------------

-  These codes were originally written for ATHENA EIC detector proposal pfRICH in Fall 2021.
-Later on they were adapted for a standalone simulation of ePIC pfRICH, as well as interfaced to the latest (2.0) version if [IRT libraries](https://github.com/eic/irt) .
+  These codes were originally written for the ATHENA EIC detector proposal proximity focusing Ring Imaging CHerenkov detector (pfRICH) in Fall
+2021.
+Later on they were adapted for a standalone simulation of ePIC pfRICH, as well as interfaced to the latest (2.0) version if [IRT libraries](https://github.com/eic/irt).

-  The codes contain a complete ePIC pfRICH detector geometry description, including an IRT-style optics representation as a sequence of refractive and reflective boundaries between photon emisson and a detection points.
-A custom [GEANT stepping function](g4irt/source/CherenkovSteppingAction.cc) allows one to fully record history of Cherenkov photon creation and propagation through the optical media, as well as keeps track of the daughter-parent relashionships between charged particles and produced optical photons, association between emission vertices and particular Cherenkov light raduiators, etc.
+  The codes contain a complete ePIC pfRICH detector geometry description, including its IRT-style optics representation as a sequence of refractive and reflective boundaries between photon emisson and detection points.
+A custom [GEANT stepping function](g4irt/source/CherenkovSteppingAction.cc) allows one to fully record history of Cherenkov photon creation and propagation through the optical media, as well as keeps track of the daughter-parent relashionships between charged particles and produced optical photons, association between emission vertices and particular Cherenkov light radiators, etc.

   As of February 2024, the source code is split into four partss: one related to a [complete ePIC pfRICH detector](epic) simulation, one for a